Political Affairs Internship

 About The Borgen Project

 From CNN to The Huffington Post, the world is talking about the innovative movement that is downsizing global poverty.
-The Borgen Project believes that leaders of the most powerful nation on earth should be doing more to address global poverty.
-The national campaign is working to make poverty a focus of U.S. foreign policy.
+The Borgen Project believes that leaders of the most powerful nations on earth should be doing more to address global poverty.
+The national campaign is working to make poverty a focus of U.S. and U.K. foreign policy.

 In and AroundMadison, SD 57042